dashwayv/i-turned-myself-to-a-pickle/README.md

 Sounds great?
 Haha, got you!
 Nothing - I just used a  fancy-ish title to make it sound more that it actually should should, ugh anyways <b>these are the Collections:</b>

+- NOPE - <i> Just my computer absolutely hating you </i>
+- RISE N SHINE - <i> Goodmorning texts on useless information and random insults that you definitely deserve. </i>
-- Automated Desktop Set-up on Startup
+- STARTUP SETUP - <i>Automated Desktop Set-up on Startup</i>
 - Michael Reeves Twitter Bot
 - Python Spam Bot